CACI-International/ergo/so/README.md

   zips, directories, urls to such?
 * `value` to force a value to be computed and return a new value that is content-identified.
+* Allow setting map keys from values rather than string constants?
+* Extend map, fold to operate on maps as well?

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `so [path to plugin]`.